NFL mock draft roundup: How Seahawks’ moves in free agency will affect draft

 Sam Monson and Steve Palazzolo, Pro Football Focus

-Their picks: 5, Edge Will Anderson Jr., Alabama; 20, WR Jordan Addison, USC.
+Their picks: 5, edge Will Anderson Jr., Alabama; 20, WR Jordan Addison, USC.

 Their comments: On Anderson: “Elite production and elite tools.
 That’s an easy combination to draft highly.”